Best Boy (1979 film)

 Best Boy is a 1979 American documentary made by Ira Wohl.
 The film received critical acclaim, and won many awards including the Academy Award for Best Documentary Feature.

+The film won the People's Choice Award at the 4th Toronto International Film Festival.

 Summary

 The film follows Philly Wohl, Ira's mentally handicapped cousin, who at that time was 52 years old and still living with his elderly parents.
 Ira forces his aunt and uncle to realize that they will not be around to care for Philly forever, and that they must start making preparations for when that time should come.
 Philly then begins to attend classes in New York City to learn how to take care of himself and become independent.

 Philly's father, Max Wohl, dies during the course of the film.
 His mother, Pearl, died in 1980.
 Philly, himself, died in late April, 2020, at the age of 92.
 Zero Mostel died in 1977, and the film was dedicated to his memory.